brainhack-school2020/EliseD_BLUP_Brain-Learning-Unicorn-Project/README.md

 |   Carriers  | 1265  |63.8 (7.4)| 1540824.3 (150493.6) | 671 | 594 | 781 | 320 | 164 |
 |  Controls  | 34494 | 64.1	(7.6) | 1549091.7 (151512.6) | 18280 |	16214 |	21411 | 8607 |	4476 |

 ### Final dataset: training and test sets

 A subgoal of the project was to make minimal changes to the features used in the machine learning models.
 The final volumes used as features were the ones adjusted for the confounder effects without z-scoring.
 Another subgoal was to deal with imbalanced dataset which reflect the reality of carriers prevalence in the general population.
 As an alternative, the imbalance was reduced by pseudo-randomly resampling the controls.
 The final dataset included the 1,265 carriers and twice more controls.

-Click on the following images to open interactive pie-charts showing the proportion of controls and carriers in the training and test sets used for the ML models.
+Click on the following images to open interactive pie-charts:

+**Figure 1**: Proportion of controls and carriers in the training and test sets used for the machine learning models.

 <p align="center">
 <a href="https://elise-douard.github.io/EliseAD_BLUP_BlogPage/blog_content/piechart_traintest.html"><img src="Slide_content/piechart_trainingtest.png" width="700" height="450" title="Click to access to the interactive pie-chart" alt="trainingtestsets"></a>
 </p>

+## Machine learning model used

+- Random Forest Classifier using `sklearn.ensemble.RandomForestClassifier` [[documentation]](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html)
+- Random Forest with Random Undersampling using `imblearn.ensemble.BalancedRandomForestClassifier` [[documentation]](https://imbalanced-learn.readthedocs.io/en/stable/generated/imblearn.ensemble.BalancedRandomForestClassifier.html)
+- Gradient-Boosted Classification Tree using `sklearn.ensemble.GradientBoostingClassifier` [[documentation]](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html)

+## Step followed for the three machine learning models

+- Step 1: Training the model on the training set
+- Step 2: Test the model on a validation set
+- Step 3: Cross validation (n fold = 10)
+- Step 4: Playing with the hyperparameter `max_depth` and `n_estimators` (and `learning_rate` for the gradient-boosted tree classifier)
+- Step 5: Testing the model on the test set

 ## Tools (used and learned)